akavi1/Quick_Tagging/README.markdown

 # Quickly adding tag
 ## Rationale

-This addon allows you to quickly add tags or edit tags to a cards while reviewing.
+This addon allows you to quickly add tags or edit tags on a card while reviewing.

 ## Usage

-* press q to open a tag adding dialog
+* Press 'q' to open the tag adding dialog
-* press w to open a tag editing dialog
+* Press 'w' to open the tag editing dialog
-* Press a key you configured to add some specific tag.
-Potentially burying/suspend simultaneously the card/note.
+* Configure keys to add some specific tag and optionally bury/suspend the card/note.

 All options can be configured through the add-on manager.
 See the Configure section.